Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 52. Fileless Malware

-Does not rely on files to infect the computer system of a victim.
-Instead, fileless malware uses the system's built-in resources, such memory or registry keys, to run malicious code.
+This kind of malware does not rely on files to infect a victim's computer system.
+Instead, fileless malware uses the system's built-in resources, such as memory or registry keys, to run malicious code.

 53. Angler Phishing Attacks